 ODNs eliminate the need for an expensive and complex search space as compared to complex NAS methods.
-Unlike sparsification and pruning, ODNs achieve a substantial reduction in the memory footprints of models.
-In contrast to Once-for-All training, ODNs are simpler, requiring only a single progressively expanding model without the complexity of maintaining a super-net \cite{OFA_1}.
+Unlike sparsification and pruning, ODNs achieve a substantial reduction in the memory footprints of the models.
+In contrast to Once-for-All (OFA) training, ODNs are simpler, requiring only a single progressively expanding model without the complexity of maintaining a super-net \cite{OFA_1}.
 Another advantage of ODNs is that in order to find the optimal depth, the model is trained till convergence using shallower depths during progressive depth expansion stage.
-These fully converged intermediate models can be saved as by-products at each depth and later used for deployment on devices when stricter accuracy–efficiency trade-offs are required.
+These fully converged intermediate models can be saved as by-products at each depth and later used for deployment on devices (like OFA) when stricter accuracy-efficiency trade-offs are required.